Ferymad/fastapi-pydantic/roadmap.md

 - **Schema Versioning**: Create a plan for managing schema changes without breaking existing integrations
 - **Performance Monitoring**: Implement basic monitoring early to identify potential bottlenecks
 - **Error Logging**: Ensure comprehensive error logging from day one to aid in troubleshooting
+- **LLM Integration Costs**: Monitor the costs associated with using LLMs for enhanced validation
+- **Performance Impact**: Ensure enhanced validation doesn't significantly impact response times
+- **Model Availability**: Implement fallbacks for when LLM services are unavailable

 ## Resources